How to create bundles with a subscription plan like Recharge, Seal, and Appstle in Simple Bundles 2.0

 For example:“Aro Home + Gardenia Whisper (150ml) with FREE Mystery Gift”, the product “Gardenia Whisper inspired by Mont-Blanc Resorts®” is configured in Recharge as subscription-only (with the one-time purchase option turned off).

-As a result, when a customer tries to add this bundle to cart through the storefront, Shopify rejects the add-to-cart request entirely because it includes a product that must be purchased with a selling plan, but the bundle isn’t set up to pass that plan.
+As a result, when a customer tries to add this bundle to the cart through the storefront, Shopify rejects the add-to-cart request entirely because it includes a product that must be purchased with a selling plan, but the bundle isn’t set up to pass that plan.

 Solution: In Recharge, make sure that "One-Time Purchase" is enabled for all bundle component products.
 This ensures that the parent bundle can be successfully added to the cart, even if the customer is only purchasing the subscription product as a one-time purchase.